Frequently Asked Questions

-Just click the Questions? link at the top of any page, fill out the form, and click “Submit.”
+Just click the Contact Us link at the top of any page, fill out the form, and click “Submit.”
 We’ll get back to you within one business day.

 I’m ready to enroll.
 What should I do?

 Just click the Enroll link at the top of any page.
 You’ll be redirected to our online enrollment system which will guide you through the enrollment process.
-Once you have completed it, you’ll be contacted by the school within one business day to confirm your registration.
+Once you have submitted it, you’ll be contacted by a Family Relations Specialist within one business day to confirm your registration.